JonesKwameOsei/Terraform-Infrastructure-as-Code/README.md

 ```

 Next, we will utilise a provisioner to do the configuration on our local terminal to enable SSH into EC2 instance.<p>
-**Note**: Terraform state will not manage or record a provisioner's success or failure unlike other resources.
-Terraform stresses from the provisioner documentation that it should be the last results.
-In view of this, a provisioner should not be sonething developers should use for every deploment.
+**Note**: Terraform state will not manage or record a provisioner's success or failure, unlike other resources.
+Terraform stresses from the provisioner documentation that it should be the last result.
+Given this, a provisioner should not be something developers should use for every deployment.
 Check the [documentation](https://developer.hashicorp.com/terraform/language/resources/provisioners/syntax) for more.<p>

-We will embed the provisioner utility into our instance and replace or reploy it.
+We will embed the provisioner utility into our instance and replace it.
 ```
 provisioner "local-exec" {
     command = templatefile("linux-ssh-config.tpl", {